Notes covering the OEM edition of OpenDJ software. The OpenDJ project offers open source LDAP directory services in Java.

 OpenDJ is an LDAPv3-compliant directory service, developed for the Java platform, providing a high-performance, highly available, and secure store for the identities managed by your organization.
 Its easy installation process, combined with the power of the Java platform, makes OpenDJ the simplest and fastest directory to deploy and manage.
-OpenDJ directory server comes with plenty of tools and a full-featured LDAP SDK for Java.
-OpenDJ directory server also offers REST access to directory data over HTTP.
+OpenDJ directory server comes with plenty of tools and also offers REST access to directory data over HTTP.

 OpenDJ is free to download, evaluate, and use for developing your applications and solutions.
 You can obtain and modify the source code to build your own version.
 ForgeRock offers training and support subscriptions to help you get the most out of your deployment.

 These release notes are written for everyone using the OpenDJ 3 release.
 Read these notes before you install or upgrade OpenDJ software.